One Israeli's journey from ultra-Orthodox settler to peace activist

 And settlement activity is booming with roads dividing up the land making an independent Palestinian state an ever-fainter possibility — something Bendet feels is deeply unfair.

-"We fought for a country for 70 years — a country for Jews," he says.
+"We fought for a country 70 years ago — a country for Jews," he says.
 "I don’t understand why we don’t give Palestinians what we struggled for before."

 Dreams of independence